 Becoming a good editor of your own work is essential in this program and beyond.
 This site has some good suggestions for how to do so.

 Students will also learn that citation and documentation formats are determined by each writing task.
 Regardless of which citation format is being used (MLA, APA, etc.), it is essential that you use it consistently.
 Haphazard and/or inconsistent formatting often conveys a lack of attention to other aspects of a writing assignment; close attention to detail is essential to a successful paper.

-University Writing Center: The Writing Center supports students at any stage of the writing process, including interpreting an assignment sheet or writing prompt; brainstorming, organizing and developing ideas; drafting, editing, and polishing an essay; and integrating and documenting sources.
-Call or email to schedule an appointment: email@example.com or (805) 437- 8409.
-Additional resources can be found on the website.
+University Writing and Multiliteracy Center: The Writing Center supports students at any stage of the writing process, including interpreting an assignment sheet or writing prompt; brainstorming, organizing and developing ideas; drafting, editing, and polishing an essay; and integrating and documenting sources.
+Call or email to schedule an appointment: firstname.lastname@example.org or 805-437- 8409.
+Additional resources can be found on the Writing Center site.

 The Purdue Online Writing Lab (OWL): this digital writing center offers a variety of student-friendly materials on research and documentation, common writing assignments, grammar, mechanics, and so forth.